ghostproducer/backend-extended-team-test/README.md

 This is my purposed solution for the Extended Team technical test.

-This is the source code for the front end only.
-To check the Java back end code, [click this link](https://github.com/ghostproducer/backend-extended-team-test).
+This is the source code for the back end only.
+To check the Angular front end code, [click this link](https://github.com/ghostproducer/backend-extended-team-test).

 ### The Task